Tom Maxwell (singer): Solo musician

+Writing

+Maxwell is a freelance writer who has contributed to Al Jazeera America, Slate, Oxford American, Salon, Southern Cultures, and Bitter Southerner.
+In 2014, Maxwell wrote a memoir, Hell – My Life In the Squirrel Nut Zippers, about his experience in the band, his time on the road, and the recording of the band's albums.
+His book, A Really Strange and Wonderful Time: The Chapel Hill Music Scene: 1989–1999, was released in April 2024.

+Honors

+Maxwell was inducted into the North Carolina Music Hall of Fame in 2020 as a member of the Squirrel Nut Zippers.

+Personal life

 In 2006, just days after he and his first wife separated, Maxwell's three-year-old son was diagnosed with leukemia.
 Maxwell retreated from his musical career and focused on shepherding his son through a three-and-a-half-year treatment.
-His son made a full recovery and, in 2009, Maxwell returned to music.
-In 2011, he released his first studio album in over a decade, Kingdom Come.
+His son made a full recovery.

-In 2014, Maxwell released his first record with The Minor Drag, Tom Maxwell & The Minor Drag, produced by longtime producer Mike Napolitano.
-Maxwell also wrote a memoir titled Hell – My Life In the Squirrel Nut Zippers, in which he talks about his experience in the band, his time on the road, and the recording of the band's albums.

 In 2014, Maxwell and his family moved into Poplar Hill, a historic Greek Revival mansion in Hillsborough, North Carolina.
 They rented the former plantation home, which had once belonged to tobacco industrialist and white supremacist Julian Carr, but broke their lease due to what they reported were various hauntings.

-Maxwell is a successful freelance writer.
-He has contributed to Al Jazeera America, as well as publications including Slate, Oxford American, Salon, Southern Cultures, and Bitter Southerner.